PyPSA/pypsa-eur/doc/supply_demand.rst

 *Biogas transport and use*

 Biogas will be aggregated into a common European resources if a gas network is not modeled explicitly, i.e., the `gas_network <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L261>`_ option is set to false.
 If, on the other hand, a gas network is included, the biogas potential will be associated with each node of origin.
-The model can only use biogas by first upgrading it to natural gas quality [link to tech description] (bio methane) which is fed into the general gas network.
+The model can only use biogas by first upgrading it to natural gas quality [see :ref:`Methane supply`] (bio methane) which is fed into the general gas network.

 Oil-based products demand
 ========================
-Naphtha is used as a feedstock in the chemicals industry[LINK TO CHEMICAL INDUSTRY].
-Furthermore, kerosene is used as transport fuel in the aviation sector[LINK TO AVIATION SECTOR].
+Naphtha is used as a feedstock in the chemicals industry (see :ref:`Chemicals Industry`).
+Furthermore, kerosene is used as transport fuel in the aviation sector (see :ref:`Aviation`).
 Non-electrified agriculture machinery also consumes gasoline.
-Land transport [LINK TO LAND TRANSPORT]  that is not electrified or converted into using H2-fuel cells also consumes oil-based products.
+Land transport [(see :ref:`Land transport`)  that is not electrified or converted into using H2-fuel cells also consumes oil-based products.
 While there is regional distribution of demand, the carrier is copperplated in the model, which means that transport costs and constraints are neglected.

 .. _Oil-based products supply:

 Oil-based products supply
 ========================
-Oil-based products can be either of fossil origin or synthetically produced by combining H2 [link to hydrogen] and captured CO2 [link to carbon capture] in Fischer-Tropsch plants
+Oil-based products can be either of fossil origin or synthetically produced by combining H2 (see :ref:`Hydrogen supply`) and captured CO2 (see :ref:`Carbon dioxide capture, usage and sequestration (CCU/S)`) in Fischer-Tropsch plants

 $$
 𝑛CO+(2𝑛+1)H_2 → C_{n}H_{2n + 2}  +𝑛H_2O